albertz/commandergenius/readme.txt

 Then you can test it by launching Ballfield icon from Android applications menu.
 It's designed for 320x240, so if you have bigger screen it will be resized.

+There are other applications inside project/jni/application directory, some of them are referenced using Git submodule mechanism, you may download them using command git submodule update --init
+Some of them may be outdated and won't compile, some contain only patch file and no sources, so you should check out Git logs before compiling some app: gitk project/jni/application/<directory>

 The game enforces horizontal screen orientation, you may slide-open your keyboard if you have it and use it for additional keys - the device will just keep current screen orientation.
 Recent Android phone models like HTC Evo have no keyboard at all, on-screen keyboard built into SDL